Emil Uzelac

-Milan Emil Uzelac (26 August 1867 – 7 January 1954) was an Austro-Hungarian military commander who was a leading figure in the air forces of the Austro-Hungarian Empire, Kingdom of Yugoslavia and the Independent State of Croatia.
+Milan Emil Uzelac (26 August 1867 – 7 January 1954) was a leading figure in the air forces of the Austro-Hungarian Empire, Kingdom of Yugoslavia and the Independent State of Croatia.

 Early life and education

-Emil Uzelac was born in Komárom, in present-day Slovakia, then Austria-Hungary, on 26 August 1867 in a Serbian Orthodox family from Lika.
+Emil Uzelac was born in Komárom, at the time in Austria-Hungary, on 26 August 1867, to a Serbian Orthodox family from Lika.
 He grew up in the vicinity of Karlovac where he finished gymnasium after which he enrolled at the Technical Military Academy of Civil Engineering and Crafts in Vienna from which he graduated on 18 August 1888.

 Career

 After graduation, Uzelac entered the 2nd Engineer Regiment as a Lieutenant and served in Pula and Trieste.
 He also worked in Zadar as an engineering technical expert.
 After graduating in electrical engineering, he enrolled at the Naval Academy in Trieste and was promoted to the rank of the Lieutenant of the Merchant Navy.
 As an officer on the merchant ship, he sailed to New York City.